Generative AI in Signal Processing Education: An Audio Foundation Model Based Approach

 Efforts to integrate GenAI into engineering education have already demonstrated its potential to reshape teaching and learning.
-For example, Qadir \cite{qadir2023engineering} examined the promise and pitfalls of GenAI in education, highlighting its capacity to personalize learning and automate feedback.
+For example, Qadir \cite{qadir2023engineering} examined the promise and pitfalls of GenAI in education, highlighting its capability to personalize learning and automate feedback.
 Similarly, Johri et al. \cite{johri2023generative} discussed the implications of generative AI for engineering education, emphasizing its ability to enhance engagement and foster creativity.
 These works underline the potential of GenAI to revolutionize engineering education broadly, providing a strong motivation to explore its specific applications in SP education.

-We explore two key themes in this paper: (1) positioning Audio Foundation Models (AFMs) as a transformative technology for signal processing (SP) by integrating innovations from Generative AI (GenAI) and SP, and (2) examining their potential to revolutionize SP education as a model for advancing engineering education.
+We explore two key themes in this paper: (1) positioning AFMs as a transformative technology for signal processing (SP) by integrating innovations from GenAI and SP, and (2) examining their potential to revolutionize SP education as a model for advancing engineering education.
 By merging the technological potential of AFMs with lessons from prior educational initiatives, this paper presents a roadmap for driving progress in both SP practice and education through GenAI.